ismail843/basic-demo/README.md

 # basic-demo
-this is my first project on git hub author mr_iismail learning
+this is my first project on git hub repo author mr_iismail